ActiveVisionLab/Awesome-LLM-3D/README.md

 ---

-If you have any questions about this opinionated list, do not hesitate to contact me xianzheng@robots.ox.ac.uk.
+If you have any questions about this opinionated list, please get in touch at xianzheng@robots.ox.ac.uk.

 ## Acknowledgement
 This repo is inspired by [Awesome-LLM](https://github.com/Hannibal046/Awesome-LLM?tab=readme-ov-file#other-awesome-lists)